tytydraco/yessleep/out/In_The_Shadows.md

 It's been three years since that night.
 I've been job hopping, but managed to land a pretty good job with decent pay.
 I live on the other side of the country now.
 I don't plan on revisiting that city ever again.

 I had Luna's body cremated.
 I told them she died in a bear attack.
 I brought her with me.
-Tom, Mom, Dad, and Sofia's bodies were never found.
+Arthur, Mom, Dad, and Sofia's bodies were never found.

 I think about that night every day.
 What if I had been faster?
 What if I had paid more attention to Sofia when we were supposed to be together?
 How was I in the attic for two hours...?